Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal estimation

-Note that we cannot yet evaluate the above expression, as one cannot invoke the sensing budget constraint \eqref{eqn:budget}.
-This can be addressed by summing each of the above terms over $i\in\{1,\ldots,n\}$.
-On one hand
+We now take advantage of the symmetry of the estimator, to conclude that and Now that we have lower bounds for $\E_S [ \log\LR _{S,S^{(i)}} ]$ we need to evaluate this quantity in terms of $\mu$.
+This is easily done by noting that for $i\in\{1,\ldots,n\}$ Note that we cannot yet evaluate the above expression, as one cannot invoke the sensing budget constraint \eqref{eqn:budget}.
+This can be addressed by summing each of the above terms over $i\in\{1,\ldots,n\} $.
+On one hand On the other hand We can get a more insightful bound by reorganizing the various terms where the last inequality follows by noting that $\log(s+1)>\log s$ and $\log(n-s+1)>\log(n-s)$.
+Using this together with \eqref {eqn:upper_bound_estimation} concludes the proof. \end{pf*}